vapor-ware/snmp-emulator/README.md

 $ docker run vaporio/snmp-emulator snmp_data/device/ups/pxgms_ups/public.snmpwalk 1024 ../dev/null V3 authPriv SHA AES
 ```

-Note that the agent endpoint always uses the host `0.0.0.0` in order for the container
+The agent endpoint always uses the host `0.0.0.0` in order for the container
 to properly expose the endpoint.